Estimating Global Identifiability Using Conditional Mutual Information in a Bayesian Framework: Quantifying practical identifiability in a Bayesian setting

 Combining the estimator for conditional evidence ((\ref{eqn:quadrature_information_content}) or (\ref{eqn:importance_sampling_quand_estimator})) with (\ref{eqn:estimated_conditional_mutual_information_parameter_data}) results in a biased estimator for conditional mutual information~\citep{Ryan2003, Huan2013}.
 While the variance is controlled by the numerical accuracy of estimating the high-dimensional integral in (\ref{eqn:estimated_conditional_mutual_information_parameter_data}), the bias is governed by the accuracy of approximating the conditional evidence in (\ref{eqn:inner_likelihood_pre_simplification}).
 This means that the variance is controlled by $n_{\text{outer}}$ Monte-Carlo samples and bias by $n_{\text{inner}}$ quadrature points.

 In practice, estimating conditional evidence can become computationally expensive, especially when the variability in the output of the forward model is high with respect to $\Theta_i$ given $\Theta_{\sim i} = \theta_{\sim i}$, that is, large $\nabla_{\theta_{i}} \mathscr{F}(\theta, d)|_{\Theta_{\sim i}=\theta_{\sim i}}$.
 For such statistical models, conditional evidence can become near zero such that numerical approximation by means of vanilla Monte-Carlo integration or Gaussian quadrature in (\ref{eqn:quadrature_information_content}) can be challenging~\cite{Huan2013}.
 Using an estimator based on importance sampling for conditional evidence as shown in (\ref{eqn:importance_sampling_quand_estimator}) can alleviate this problem by carefully choosing the density of the proposal $q(\theta_i)$.
 As an example, consider the case where the additive measurement noise $\xi$ is normally distributed as $\mathcal{N}(0, \Gamma)$ such that the likelihood of the model is distributed as $p(y\mid\theta)=\mathcal{N}(\mathscr{F}(\theta, d), \Gamma)$, and $y^{k}$ is sampled according to $\mathcal{N}(\mathscr{F}(\theta_{i}^{k}, \theta_{\sim i}^{k}, d), \Gamma)$.
 In the case where model predictions have large variability with respect to the parameter $\Theta_i$ for a given $\Theta_{\sim i}=\theta_{\sim i}$ the model likelihood can become small.
-For such a case, the importance-sampling-based estimator given in (\ref{eqn:importance_sampling_quand_estimator}) can be used by constructing a proposal around the sample $\theta_{i}^{k}$, such as $q(\theta_{i})=\mathcal{N}(\theta_{i}^{k}, \Sigma)$ where $\Sigma$ is the covariance of the proposal.
+For such a case, the importance-sampling-based estimator given in (\ref{eqn:importance_sampling_quand_estimator}) can be used by constructing a proposal around the sample $\theta_{i}^{k}$, such as $q(\theta_{i})=\mathcal{N}(\theta_{i}^{k}, \sigma^2_{\text{proposal}})$ where $\sigma^2_{\text{proposal}}$ is the variance of the proposal distribution.
 This results in a robust estimation of conditional evidence and prevents infinite values for conditional mutual information.
-Here, we consider (\ref{eqn:importance_sampling_quand_estimator}) to estimate conditional evidence. \begin{remark} Assessing the practical identifiability in a Bayesian framework is dependent on the prior distribution.
+Here, we consider (\ref{eqn:importance_sampling_quand_estimator}) to estimate conditional evidence.

+\begin{remark} Assessing the practical identifiability in a Bayesian framework is dependent on the prior distribution.
 Although the framework presented in this article is entirely an a priori analysis of practical identifiability, prior selection can affect estimated identifiability.
 Prior selection in itself is an extensive area of research and is not considered a part of this work. \end{remark}